 Several years in advance of your actual retirement, you can take some steps to prepare and allow yourself to enjoy this milestone without the anxiety of the unknown.
 So grab the sunscreen and take a bit of a retirement test drive.

 While it is true that some of your current expenses will be less in retirement, putting pencil to paper will give you a better idea of the true difference.
-Creating a retirement budget and living with it may encourage you to set aside more money, alter the age you plan to retire, and prevent an unexpected surprise.
+Creating a retirement budget and living with it may encourage you to set aside more money, alter the age you plan to retire and prevent any surprises.
 Also, if you have a travel bucket list, a budget will help make sure your plans align with your retirement income.

-Start educating yourself about social security at the Social Security Administration’s website.
+Start educating yourself about Social Security at the Social Security Administration’s website.
 Use the online tools to determine your estimated benefit amount and understand when to start claiming.
-These decisions can be complicated, depending on your life circumstances, and may be a good topic of conversation for you and your financial advisor.
+These decisions can be complicated depending on your life circumstances, and it may be a good topic of conversation for you and your financial advisor.

 If you plan to retire early, will you need an individual health insurance policy until you turn 65?
-When Medicare begins, will you purchase a supplemental policy and what would it cost?
+When Medicare begins, will you purchase a supplemental policy?
+What would it cost?

 Is your allocation of equities to fixed income still appropriate or is it time to start shifting some assets?
 Do you need additional liquid assets to cover moving expenses or home repairs?
-Would consolidating retirement accounts make life less complicated and do you understand which accounts will require a yearly RMD (Required Minimum Distribution)?
+Would consolidating retirement accounts make life less complicated and do you understand which accounts will require a yearly required minimum distribution (RMD)?

 Think about how you want to use that hard-earned free time.
 Do you plan to work part-time at something you enjoy or volunteer?
 Prior to retirement, try a few of the options you’re considering; start building skills and a network of contacts.
 Staying involved is good for your health as well as your pocketbook and it prevents you from spending money out of boredom.
 Retail therapy may not be the best retirement plan for you!

-Determining how much to draw from your retirement savings each year so it lasts for your lifetime and which account, taxable or non-taxable, is best to use for distributions requires careful financial planning and tax planning expertise.
+It requires careful financial planning and tax planning expertise to determine how much to draw from your retirement savings each year so that they last for your lifetime and which account — taxable or nontaxable — is best to use for distributions.
 This is why you have a Parsec team.
 Don’t wait until you are already retired to have a planning conversation!